Growing churches understand the importance of a strong Children’s Ministry program.

 6. Think About Volunteer Placement

-Place friendly people at the check-in desk, organized people behind the scenes keep things orderly, and those with a gift for teaching in front of the kids.
+Place friendly people at the check-in desk, people with a gift of organization behind the scenes to keep things orderly, and those with a gift for teaching in front of the kids.

 The last thing you want is a boring and crabby teacher interacting with the kids.